christinasc/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 9: January 12, 2016
+**Today's Progress**: Getting tired of updating this log at the command line manually.
+Plan it to make it update via a slack bot command.
+Will write python script first as standalone and then integrate with slack.
+Slack integration with Claudia.js seems to be needlessly complex.

 ### Day 8: January 11, 2016
 **Today's Progress**:
 Successfully deployed a chatbot through Viber.
 Still working through deployement on Facebook and Slack.
 They seem